IvanTorres21/hello-world-java/README.md

 ## Compile program

-To compile the "Hello World" programt type the following:
+To compile the "Hello World" program type the following:
 ```console
 javac HelloWorld.java
 ```